Last updated 14/09/2021 at 15:38

 In the latest evidence from the REACT (Real-time Assessment of Community Transmission) a study on the 8th of July - people under the age of 65 who were unvaccinated had an infection rate more than three times higher than those who were double vaccinated (1.15% vs 0.35%).

-What are the different vaccines / what one will I get?
+What are the different vaccines / what one will you get?

 There are three approved vaccines in Scotland, these are:

-Currently, the advice from JCVI is that under 40’s should be offered an mRNA vaccine type – such as Pfizer or Moderna – and this is what you will be offered to you now in Scotland.
+Currently, the advice from JCVI is that under 40’s (and over 15s) should be offered an mRNA vaccine type – such as Pfizer or Moderna – and this is what you will be offered to you now in Scotland.